Miho Saeki

-Miho Saeki (佐伯美穂, Saeki Miho) (born 18 March 1976) is a retired Japanese tennis player, winner of professional tournaments in doubles and singles, and a representative of Japan for the Federation Cup.
+Miho Saeki (佐伯美穂, Saeki Miho) (born 18 March 1976) is a Japanese former tennis player, winner of professional tournaments in doubles and singles, and a representative of Japan in the Federation Cup.

 Career

 Saeki's career began officially in April 1994.
 As a junior finale, she boasts a doubles tournament in the youth edition of the Japan Open.
 In senior tennis, she began mainly outside the main cycle of the WTA Tour, winning a total of 16 singles and eight doubles titles belonging to the ITF Women's Circuit.
 She gained four wins in doubles on WTA Tour, with her partners - Yuka Yoshida and Naoko Kijimuta.
 Her career-high ranking was at No. 56 in singles (June 1998) and No. 49 in doubles (July 1997).

 In 1998-1999 she appeared in the Japanese team for the Federation Cup (only singles).
 Defeated, among others well-known Dutch woman Miriam Oremans, and the total balance of the performances is a tie - three wins and three defeats.